 Boutique by the Glass

-Making the most of their rare permit to serve by the glass, Orpheus offers the choice of Zinfandel, “Red Over Heels” red blend, or Sauvignon Blanc on tap, plus a “spritzer” cocktail made with their own craft vermouth.
+Making the most of their rare permit to serve by the glass, this boutique winery offers the choice of Zinfandel, “Red Over Heels” red blend, or Sauvignon Blanc on tap, plus a “spritzer” cocktail made with their own craft vermouth, in their wine warehouse.
 By the glass, $6–$13.

 Written by Sonoma Insider James Knight.